gilvicarjo/nb/README.md

 If you now go to Data Sources, you will find the data sources for Loki

 ## Upgrade
-Setup remote storage
+Setup remote storage\n
-Add commands Helm chart in Terraform
+Add commands Helm chart in Terraform\n
-Setup variables, outputs, provider files
+Setup variables, outputs, provider files\n
-Setup PHP application via TF
+Setup PHP application via TF\n